mobxjs/mobx/docs/best/react.md

 # What does MobX react to?

-MobX usually reacts to exactly those things you expect it to react to.
+MobX usually reacts to exactly the things you expect it to.
-Which makes that in 90% you really don't put any thought it it and it "just works".
+Which means that in 90% of your use cases mobx "just works".
 However, at some point you will encounter a case where it might not do what you expected.
-At that point it is invaluable to understand a bit better how MobX determines what to react to.
+At that point it is invaluable to understand how MobX determines what to react to.

 > MobX reacts to any an _existing_ **observable** _property_ that is read during the execution of a tracked function.

 * _"reading"_ is "dotting into" an observable property, also called dereferencing.
-* _"trackable functions"_ are the expression of `computed`, the `render()` method of an observer component, and the functions that are passed as first param to `when`, `reaction` and `autorun`.
+* _"trackable functions"_ are the expression of `computed`, the `render()` method of an observer component, and the functions that are passed as the first param to `when`, `reaction` and `autorun`.
-* _"during"_ means that only those observables that are being read while the function is executing, are tracked.
+* _"during"_ means that only those observables that are being read while the function is executing are tracked.
 It doesn't matter whether these values are used directly or indirectly by the tracked function.

 In other words, MobX will not react to:
- * Value that are obtained from observables, but outside a tracked function
+ * Values that are obtained from observables, but outside a tracked function
- * Observables that are read in an asynchronously invoded code block
+ * Observables that are read in an asynchronously invoked code block

 ## MobX tracks property access, not values

-To elaborate the above rules with an example, suppose that you have the following observable data structure (`observable` applies itself recursively be default, so all fields in this example are observable):
+To elaborate on the above rules with an example, suppose that you have the following observable data structure (`observable` applies itself recursively by default, so all fields in this example are observable):

 ```javascript
 let message = observable({